enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 As I am personally ramping up on coding interview prep work, I thought it would be a good time to share some insights on what sort of things I would look for when interviewing potential candidates.
-Being a bit rusty in the interview game, I am also using this a device to rebuild the mental muscles of breaking down, simplifying, and communicating a problem.
-The toy problems we are given in an interview setting are seldom like the job you're trying to get, but I think it's important to be able to talk through and discuss problems with new potential coworkers and pull signals from that experience.
+Being a bit rusty in the interview game, I am also using this as a device to rebuild the mental muscles of breaking down, simplifying, and communicating a problem.
+The toy problems we are given in an interview setting are seldom like the job you're trying to get, but I think it's important to be able to communicate problems and solutions with new potential coworkers.
+Ideally, it gives both the candidate and interviewer a chance to gather signals on what it might be like to work with each other.

+For this post, I am going to use the concept of [Time Series](https://en.wikipedia.org/wiki/Time_series).
-Time Series are a vast and complex subject, but you can break down a simple enough example that you can use as a basis for discussion in an interview setting.
-I haven't asked this question in years, but I think it makes an interesting exploration.
+While simple on the surface, time series are a vast and complex subject.
+We are going to use a relatively simple example as a basis for discussion, framed from the context of a coding interview setting.
+I haven't asked this question in years, but I think it makes for an interesting exploration.

-*Disclaimer*: Before we dive in, I do want to highlight that I believe having a strict and repeatable rubric and question flow is important *part* of eliminating bias as part of hiring a candidate. ***This discussion is not a single interview question or scenario, please don't torture any candidates with everything we will go over here.***
+*Disclaimer*: Before we dive in, I do want to highlight that I believe having a strict and repeatable rubric and question flow is important *part* of eliminating bias as part of evaluating a candidate.
+This discussion is **not** a single interview question or scenario!
+Please do **not** torture any candidates by trying to cover everything we will go over in this (and subsequent) posts in a single session.
+It's not a good look :eyes:.

 ## :headphones: Musical Inspiration :musical_note: